andreathomas19460/github.io-SushiMe/README.md

 The purpose of the project is to deliver a minimalist-styled learning application.
 The application is designed to make language flashcards useful for visiting a sushi restaurant.
 The user enters the website by clicking on the SushiME 'Enter' button and is introduced to the application via the home page, sushiME page, and restaurant locator.
-Users can select specific sushi flashcards (displayed in English) that will reveal the corresponding sushi ingredient in Japanese.
+Users can select specific sushi flashcards (displayed in English) that will reveal the corresponding sushi ingredient in Japanese and verbalization.
 This page is formatted to be responsive to multiple viewports.

 ## What's Inside